Late workers' comp checks are a big problem. We can fix it.

 Here are some specific tips on what to do when your check is late.
 We have a system in place to follow up for our clients and take action when your check is late.

 Remember, in D.C., the insurance company can stop your benefits for just about any reason, or no reason at all.
-They can send you to one of their doctors for an appointment, (insurance companies call this an "IME") and that doctor may say any number or things.
+They can send you to one of their doctors for an appointment with an insurance doctor, (insurance companies call this an "IME") and that doctor may say any number or things.
 He may say you can go back to work, or that your injury or condition is not related to your work injury, that your injury was caused by some other factors, or that it has resolved or gotten better (or worse; it should have gotten better by now so you must be faking).

 Or maybe your doctor has not yet responded to their requests for more info on your medical condition, or hasn't given you an out-of-work or disability slip indicating you cannot yet return to work.
 Maybe they have talked to your employer and are questioning the workers' comp claim.
 Maybe you need a hearing to get your checks flowing again.

-If your check is late, so you can't pay the bills, or you're not sure you are being paid the right amount (a lot of people aren't and they don't know it), or your medical treatment is delayed so you aren't getting better, you don't have to put up with it any longer.
+If your check is late, so you can't pay the bills, or you're not sure you are being paid the right amount (a lot of people aren't paid the correct amount and they don't know it - the insurance adjuster won't tell you that, it's not her job...), or your medical treatment is delayed and you aren't getting better, you don't have to put up with it any longer.

 Call us at (202) 393 - 3320 to see if we can help you and your family.
 You'll speak to a real person today.

 Read the reviews of what real clients have said about working with us.
 Watch the educational videos we've produced.
 Order a book, guide, or report that can start helping you today.
 Then, give us a call to see if we can help reduce your stress and get your case moving more efficiently.